millasml/millamoolah/README.md

 # millamoolah

 > I have decided to stop hosting millamoolah on a custom domain indefinitely.
-If you would like to visit the site, you can go to the address in the description of this github repo.
-Thank you!
+Thank you for your support!

 ## What is This?